codelamp/intrepid/README.md

 1. Simplicity — everything is an object, not a complex/js-particular type that requires special syntax
 2. Openness — in JavaScript, at least the level I code at, there is no point in private/inaccessible structures
 3. Extensibility — Objects are easy to inspect, extend and mix
-4. Portability — if you structure is mainly an object, it can easily be ported between languages
+4. Portability — if your structure is mainly an object, it can easily be ported between languages

 This approach is not without its issues and gotchas however.

+#### Shared references

 One thing that is usually a benefit in terms of using classes, is that the language manages references for you.
 When dealing with plain old JS objects, you are responsible for managing references.
 I prefer this, as it gives me control, but it takes a bit of getting used to.
+For example, in PHP, you could have:

+    class Test {
+      $list = []
+    }

+As you create instances of `Test`, each one will have a `->list` property, but each list property is unique — basically a new array is created each time.
+Now using `Object.create()`:

+    var Test = {
+      list: []
+    };

+Whenever you create a new instance `Object.create(Test)` the list is the same array, and will be shared between instances.
+This distinct behavioural difference can cause unexpected side-effects if you aren't aware.

 Theory, and Intrepid, get around this issue by using a system it refers to as namespace.
 I may rename this in the future, but so far it is the best term I can come up with for what the functionality does.
 Essentially, when you namespace an object all of its "key" references are de-referenced.

-"de-referencing" doesn't mean items no longer has a reference, if that were the case, we'd be no longer talking about objects but rather collected garbage.
+"de-referencing" doesn't mean items no longer have a reference, if that were the case, we'd be no longer talking about objects but rather collected garbage.
 No, I use de-referencing to mean that a similar object is created in its place, basically it is that "same" object but a different reference.

 The reason for doing this can be summed up more easily with an example: